skappal7/Sunil_Kappal_Portfolio/README.md

 *TBATS
 *Hybrid forecast ensemble model

-Note: In order to use this application your data should be in binary format (0,1)
+Note: In order to use this application your data should be in binary format (0,1) in csv format

 ![](/Images/1%20Time%20Series.JPG)